MStolen/TA-utility/README.md

 to the tabular nature of class lists, checkoffs, etc.

 It is recommended to create a virtual environment to run this application.
-You can install the dependencies using <code>pip install -r requirements.txt</code>
+You can install the dependencies using <code>pip install -r requirements.txt</code>.
+Running the setup script <code>./setup.sh</code>, in a UNIX (or UNIX-like) environment will do this for you.

 Use the command <code>python -m 3201_utility --help</code>
-for detailed information related to running the program
+for detailed information related to running the program.
+Alternatively, running the scripts in the [scripts](scripts) folder will run the programs in their most basic forms.

 <h2>Expected File Formats</h2>
 The input files to this program are all expected to be either CSV or XLS files.